 What you’ll learn

 The desire to have children is universal, no matter if an individual is non-binary, trans or cis-gender.
 However, family building in the LGBTQ community usually requires more thought and planning.
-For many young transgender people who wish to have biological children later in life they have to consider preservation very early on in their life.
+For many young transgender people who wish to have biological children later in life, they have to consider preservation very early on in their life.
 And gender-affirming therapies can impact future reproduction, so it is important to know about options before starting treatment.

 I was one of the first physicians in the US to freeze eggs, starting in 1999.
 Initially, this was offered under an experimental protocol to cancer patients who were going to receive chemotherapy.
 Soon after, this became an option for transmen before having their uterus and ovaries removed or before starting testosterone.
 In the early years, most of the patients were in their 20’s and 30’s.
 However, as patients are starting treatment at younger ages, I have been seeing more adolescents who want to freeze their eggs.

 There are many ways to have a family and freezing eggs can give patients more options in the future.
 Some transmen have had their partner carry the pregnancy.
 Some have stopped testosterone and carried the pregnancy themselves if they had a uterus.
 Others have opted to get a gestational carrier.
-Typically fertility preservation options for transgender men include oocyte cryopreservation, embryo cryopreservation, and ovarian tissue cryopreservation.
+Typically, fertility preservation options for transgender men include oocyte cryopreservation, embryo cryopreservation, and (less commonly) ovarian tissue cryopreservation.

 Fertility preservation options for transgender persons: